phek/cipher_bruteforce/README.md

 [Cipher with vigenere](https://i.gyazo.com/c13e2ff49abd4a358ba7e36d633cea13.png)
 [Change the text to decode on the server](https://i.gyazo.com/cb230be2330989f2c1cdfb017efbafd7.png)

 A 6 character key should be found within 5 minutes depending on computer speed and amount of clients.
 A 7 character key can take days.
-The default message has a 6 character key, try running the program to see the brute force in progress, run multiple clients to increase the speed.
+The default text has a 6 character key, try running the program to see the brute force in progress, you should find the encoded string in about 1 minute, run multiple clients to increase the speed.

 ## Client Installation (Requires Java)
 Extract the build folder from the Java client (java_client/build) to a location of your choice.